Walking to keep fit

 The easiest exercise for me is to walk the dog several times per day.
 Kilo, my foster Pug, loves a good walk except if it’s raining or snowing.

-Dog Training Sessions – Go for a Spin
+Dog Training Sessions – Teach your Dog to Spin

 Kilo also needs at least 5-10 minutes of sprinting games and training sessions every 2 hours in the house to burn off mental and physical energy ( he also loves agility).